ragley/AI-Foosball/Electrical Changelog.md

 Troubleshooting part 2 the electric boogaloo

 ### Actions
+- measured bridge restances
+- measures board resistances
+- replaced board 0 CAN reciever with new to see if CAN reciever model had gone bad
+- used oscolosope to measure
+- cut open the board 3 bridge.
+2 120 ohm (-+ 1 %)
-- ask lol
+    - no wire lol just a ristor heat strink wrapped

 ### Issues

-- board 0 (first 1, not CAN reciever board) bridge is bad
+- board 0 (first 1, not CAN reciever board) bridge is bad <br>
     - has 5V straight to ardinuo (max is 3.3V)
     - rotational switch doesnt change the voltage as it should
+- board 3 also has 5V to ardinuno (?? i think)
+    - thus bridge not worky
+- board 3 resistance values extremely high
+    - normal, 80 ohms. read as >400 ohms (i think)

 ### TODO